ibm-cloud-docs/power-iaas/powervs-public-network-setup.md

 ### Step 8: Configure the VSI network.
 {: #vsi-network}

-Since {{site.data.keyword.powerSys_notm}} does not support network address translation (NAT), you must configure the public IP address as a secondary interface in the guest operating system of your VSI.
+Because {{site.data.keyword.powerSys_notm}} does not support network address translation (NAT), you must configure the public IP address as a secondary interface in the guest operating system of your VSI.
 Retain the existing private interface for normal {{site.data.keyword.powerSys_notm}} subnet connectivity, and add the public IP address to a secondary interface.

 Configure the secondary interface in the guest operating system on your VSI, and not in the {{site.data.keyword.powerSys_notm}} console.
 Complete this task in the operating system of your VSI that receives the routed internet traffic.